Tirumala Dhruva Bera: Weekly sevas

 Apart from these daily sevas, Ashtadala Pada Padmaaradhana Seva is conducted every Tuesday after the second bell.
 During the ceremony, the priests reads each of the 108 names of the Lord while offering a gold lotus to the feet of the lord after the recital of the name.
-On completion of archana for the lord's consorts, two kinds of arati is shown to the Lord.
-On Thursdays, Tiruppavada Seva is performed to Dhruva bera in the Tirumamani mantapam inside the sanctum sanctorum.
+On completion of archana for the lord's consorts Lakshmi, Bhumi and Padmavati, two kinds of arati is shown to the Lord.
+On Thursdays, the main idol's ornaments are temporarily removed and the shape of the namam is decreased.
+This is to make the holy eyes and feet visible to the devotees.
+Tiruppavada Seva is performed to the main idol in the Tirumaamani mantapam inside the sanctum sanctorum.
 During the seva, large quantities of pulihora (tamarind rice) heaped in trapezoidal or pyramidal shape along with sweetmeats like payasam, laddus, jilebis, appam deposited on the edges is offered to the Lord with appropriate mantras.
-On Fridays, Abhishekam is performed accompanied by the chanting of pancha suktas (five suktas - Purusha Suktam, Sri Suktam, Narayana Suktam, Bhu Suktam and Nila Suktam) and prabhandams.
+On Fridays, Abhishekam is performed on the main idol accompanied by the chanting of pancha suktas (five suktas (texts that please the deity) - Purusha Suktam, Sri Suktam, Narayana Suktam, Bhoo Suktam and Nila Suktam) and prabandhams.
+The idol abhishekam consists of water, milk and turmeric-sandalwood paste.
+The paste is applied to the Vyuha Lakshmi carving, which is then given to any lucky devotee.
+The Vyuha Lakshmi imprint is said to bring auspiciousness, material and spiritual wealth.